vlazed/StopMotionHelper/TUTORIAL_2.md

 This fork of SMH extends user's abilities to move through the timeline, adjust keyframe positions, and influence the effect of the animation.
 These can be done through the console, or through the readily available user interface.

-The first option is "Select All."
+The first set of option surrounds the **"Select All"** button.
 As expected, this option will select all keyframes in the timeline.
 This circumvents the need to 1) select the first keyframe, 2) zoom or scroll to the right to find the ending keyframe, 3) select the final keyframe, and compresses the steps to do this into one (this saves two keystrokes).
 We can then manipulate these keyframes in any way, either by offsetting them to a different point on the timeline, deleting them all, or performing the smoothing operation.
+Similarly, the options next to "Select All", **"Select Left"** and **"Select Right"**, perform a similar task to "Select All": the "Select Left" (or Right) button will select the keyframes to the left (or right) of the playhead, including the keyframe on the playhead.

-In addition, the "Select All" feature acts as an invert operator.
+In addition, the select buttons acts as an invert operator.
 To explain, press "Select All" twice, and the keyframes will be deselected.
 The following video will illustrate another use case, which involves selecting a subsequence of keyframes in the timeline and the other keyframes.

 https://github.com/user-attachments/assets/c9ace8da-7e25-4515-95a1-b4e99509e205